 The College of Health Sciences Department of Physical Therapy offers one of the highest ranked DPT programs in the country, a highly successful interdisciplinary PhD in biomechanics and movement sciences, and clinical fellowship programs for practicing physical therapists in sports, orthopedic, and geriatric physical therapy.
 In addition to our academic programs, we run two physical therapy clinics that provide outstanding rehabilitation services to the community while serving as educational settings for our students, fellows, and practicing clinicians.

 COMMUNICATION SCIENCES & DISORDERS

-UD’s Department of Communication Sciences and Disorders mission is to prepare Master’s level Speech-Language Pathologists and to advance the understanding of human communication and related disorders through faculty and student research activities.
+The Communication Sciences and Disorders program’s mission is to prepare Master’s level Speech-Language Pathologists and to advance the understanding of human communication and related disorders through faculty and student research activities.
 They fulfill their mission by providing opportunities for learning the theoretical bases for clinical practice and the application of knowledge to clinical practice in a learning community that values diversity, advocates for life-long learning, promotes a culture of respect for others, and guides the development of professionals who provide competent and compassionate service to people with communication and swallowing disorders and their families through the lifespan in educational and health care settings.

 The newest program in the College of Health Sciences, Epidemiology prepares students for careers in applied epidemiology, research and teaching.
 Degrees are centered on the application of epidemiologic methods to research and teaching in areas such as field epidemiology, cardiovascular disease epidemiology, disaster epidemiology and more.
 Students are prepared to enter the public health workforce, or take their public health career to the next level.